pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 By converting an empty upstream Drupal 8 site to a Composer-managed site you will do the following:

-1. Remove dependencies that Composer manages from the existing Drupal 8 site's Git repository, and have Composer manage those dependencies instead.
+* Remove dependencies that Composer manages from the existing Drupal 8 site's Git repository, and have Composer manage those dependencies instead.

-1. Switch to the `drupal-composer-managed` Integrated Composer upstream.
+* Switch to the `drupal-composer-managed` Integrated Composer upstream.

-The `drupal-composer-managed` Integrated Composer upstream works with Drupal 8, and following the `drupal-composer-managed` upstream will help keep your site up to date with any general configuration changes recommended by Pantheon.
+The `drupal-composer-managed` Integrated Composer upstream works with Drupal 8, and following the `drupal-composer-managed` upstream will help keep your site current with any general configuration changes recommended by Pantheon.

-Add Drupal 8 core dependency instructions to `drupal/core-recommended`, to keep the site on Drupal 8 until you are ready to upgrade to Drupal 9.
+Add Drupal 8 core dependency instructions to `drupal/core-recommended` to keep the site on Drupal 8 until you are ready to upgrade to Drupal 9.

 ## Will This Guide Work for Your Site?